Founding Organizer and Board Member, Biodesign Challenge (New York, USA)

 Alison Irvine is an artist and biologist.
 She is the founding organizer and a Board Member of Biodesign Challenge — a global educational program that pairs art and science students to envision the future of biotechnology.
-Biodesign Challenge is a program of Genspace, a nonprofit community laboratory dedicated to promoting citizen science and access to biotech.
-She graduated from Eugene Lang College The New School for Liberal Arts with a degree in Theater and Interdisciplinary Science and studied political theater at The Freie Universität in Berlin, Germany.
-She received the Hunt Fellowship for her work as a theater artist creating performances that centered on the emergence of new biotechnologies and their implications in the context of social and economic inequities.
-She researches creative practices that engage the public with basic science and new technologies in ways that promote social reflection and ethical scientific conduct.
-Alison has also written articles on the intersection of art, science, and social justice for Imagine Science Films and The Center for Genetics & Society.
+She graduated from The New School with a degree in Theater and Interdisciplinary Science.
+She received the Hunt Fellowship for her work creating performances that centered on the emergence of new biotechnologies and their implications in the context of social and economic inequities.
+Alison has written articles on the intersection of art, science, and social justice for PopSci and The Center for Genetics & Society.
 Recently, Alison was an artist-in-residence at The Innovative Genomics Institute and Stochastic Labs exploring the future of CRISPR technology.